-- 7.3 In relation to groups protected by the Equality Act 2010 there is an impact on Gypsies and Travellers because they are likely to be frequently affected by the PSPO prohibitions if they are in one of the twelve locations.
-However, there is a Transit and Permanent site in the city that is available. - 7.4 In relation to people that are using tents and are homeless a broad range of support services are available to them to help them off the streets some of which are commissioned or directly delivered by the council. - 7.5 Discretion in relation to the enforcement of the order is exercised by officers.
-The council and commissioned services will continue to assess the welfare needs of those that are breaching the order. - 7.6 The order is only one of a number of options available to address anti-social behaviour and is considered alongside other remedies such as injunctions, bylaws, criminal prosecutions the tent protocol and powers under the Criminal Justice and Public Order Act 1994 to deal with encampments.
+7.3 In relation to groups protected by the Equality Act 2010 there is an impact on Gypsies and Travellers because they are likely to be frequently affected by the

+- PSPO prohibitions if they are in one of the twelve locations.
+However there is a Transit and Permanent site in the city that is available. - 7.4 In relation to people that are using tents and are homeless a broad range of support services are available to them to help them off the streets some of which are commissioned or directly delivered by the council. - 7.5 Discretion in relation to the enforcement of the order is exercised by officers.
+The council and commissioned services will continue to assess the welfare needs of those that are breaching the order. - 7.6 The order is only one of a number of options available to address anti-social behaviour and is considered alongside other remedies such as injunctions, bylaws, criminal prosecutions the tent protocol and powers under the Criminal Justice and Public Order Act 1994 to deal with encampments. - 7.7 The council's approach to social inclusion identifies poverty as an important factor in disadvantage and that therefore all work relating to the order has assessed the impact on people living in poverty (here specifically people sleeping rough) and responds appropriately to this need.
+The council has also taken note of the revised guidance from the Home Office in relation to the Anti-social Behaviour Crime and Policing Act.
+No negative impacts relating to poverty have been identified.